Welcome to today's edition of the Rush 24-7 podcast.

 Well, you never know what people hear and believe out there.

-All right, remember earlier the week, we had a story on a New York Times poll, CBS New York Times Poll that said that support for the initial invasion of Iraq had shockingly, surprisingly unbelievably increased.
+Remember earlier the week, we had a story on a New York Times poll, CBS New York Times poll, that said that support for the initial invasion of Iraq had shockingly, surprisingly, unbelievably increased.

-And we reported this, and uh we couldn't believe a New York Times reported it.
+And we reported this, and we couldn't believe the New York Times reported it.

 They, as it turns out, couldn't believe they reported it either.

-There is a story today in the Times by John at uh Janet Elder entitled The Story Behind a Polling Mystery.
+There is a story today in the Times by Janet Elder entitled The Story Behind a Polling Mystery.

 The war in Iraq is the single most important ongoing news story right now, she writes.